 Basking is important for a turtle.
 It lets them dry out fully preventing fungal infections and algae build-up, and they absorb UVB light to help their body produce vitamin D3.

-Vitamin D3 allows them to metabolize the calcium in their diet which in turn keeps their bones and shell healthy.
+Vitamin D3 allows them to metabolize the calcium in their diet which in turn keeps their bones and shell healthy, preventing health problems such as shell rot or metabolic bone disease.

 Plants are an optional extra in a turtle tank, but they help with keeping the water clean, help simulate your turtles’ natural environment, and some plants provide an additional food source for your turtle.